 I kind of knew I was eventually going to do something, but not sure when I would figure out what or when, and that was kind of the first phase.

 Nicola: The thing I was most fascinated about by the story of the store, not least because it grabbed my attention, because I was running a house and garage record label in London at the time, was your story about how you identified who were the best sellers, and really analyzed what they did and how many units people sold on average.
 The maths around that I found completely fascinating, and I think if you could just tell us a bit about what you did on the first day when you walked into that store.

 Did you observe for a while and then start making changes, or had you decided that you knew what needed doing?
 Tell the listeners the kind of analysis you did to help people sell better in that store.

 Rich: Well, you know, the first thing I did actually … Well, I saw the store and the store was a mess.
 I mean, the clothes sucked.
 It looked a mess.
 Everything was bad about the store.
 What I then did was I actually flew to Europe and I flew to Paris and to London and then to LA to see what stores there were doing to get a sense of just what was hot.

-Rich: Then came back to New York and figured out a overall direction of what I thought we had to do.
-In the beginning it was not easy.
+Then came back to New York and figured out an overall direction of what I thought we had to do.
+In the beginning, it was not easy.
 We wanted to bring Diesel into the United States.
-They weren’t in the United States at that time, and at first they declined.
+They weren’t in the United States at that time, and at first, they declined.
 They didn’t like the store, and I couldn’t blame them.

 We ended up being the first store to bring Diesel into the United States, and we were supposed to be the first store to bring G-Star into the United States and then they decided not to come into the United States for a couple more years.